Thomascountz/thomascountz/_posts/2018-07-09-ownership-in-rust-part-1.md

 # Stack & Heap

-No, its not a hipster clothing brand, the stack and heap are ways of managing memory at runtime.
+No, it’s not a hipster clothing brand, the stack and heap are ways of managing memory at runtime.

 ![Stack & Heap](/assets/images/stack_and_heap.png)